chrisnmorrison/openmastery/learn/java/fundamentals/arrays.md

 0
 ```

-We recommend copying this code into your IDE, and playing around with it; primarily the numbers in square brackets (e.g. `[5]`).
+We recommend copying this code into your IDE, and experimenting with it; primarily the numbers in square brackets (e.g. `[5]`).
 What causes different output?
 What causes compilation errors?

 ## Populating arrays